 Android not all bad

-Despite all the words I’ve written above, Android is not a bad phone OS.
-Yet compared with iOS and Windows Phone 8, its world feels messy and disorganised.
-That’s not entirely negative.
+Yet compared with iOS, it’s feels messy and disorganised.
+That’s not all negative.
 Some geeks like to tinker with their phones – that’s easier in the Android world.
 For some the freedom to tinker is more important than being productive or efficient.
 For others freedom is a path to productivity and efficiency.

 Android has its charms.
-Apart from anything else, there wouldn’t be affordable smartphones without Google’s mobile operating system.
+Apart from anything else, there wouldn’t be affordable phones without Google’s mobile operating system.
 Not everybody can afford to pay Apple’s premium prices.
 Not everybody wants to pay a premium.
-Android means you can get a basic smartphone for a few hundred dollars instead of the $1000 plus for premium phones.
+Android means you can get a decent phone for a few hundred dollars.

-And let’s not forget Android allowed Samsung, HTC, Huawei and others to get into the smartphone market.
+And let’s not forget Android allowed Samsung and others to get into the phone market.
 It made competition possible.
 For that Google deserves everyone’s thanks.